graphql-java/graphql-java-page/documentation/sdl-directives.md

 ```

 This has modified the ``GraphQLFieldDefinition`` so that its original data fetcher will ONLY be called if the current authorisation context
 has the ``manager`` role.
-Exactly what mechanisms you use for authorisation is up to you.
-You could use Spring Security for example say, graphql-java doesn't
-really care.
+You can use any mechanism for authorisation, for example Spring Security or anything else.

-You would provide this authorisation checker into the execution "context" object of the graphql input so it can then be accessed later in the
+You would provide this authorisation checker into the execution "context" object of the graphql input, so it can then be accessed later in the
 ``DataFetchingEnvironment``.

 ```java